ui5-community/ui5-ecosystem-showcase/packages/ui5-tooling-transpile/README.md

 # UI5 Tooling Extension for Transpiling JS/TS

-> **DISCLAIMER**: This is a community project and there is no official support for this package!
-Also the functionality may stop working at any time in future with newer versions of the UI5 tooling!
+> :wave: This is a **community project** and there is no official support for this package!
+Feel free to use it, open issues, contribute, and help answering questions.

 The tooling extension provides a middleware and a task which transpiles JavaScript or TypeScript code to ES5 by using Babel.
 A default Babel configuration will be provided by the tooling extension unless a inline Babel configuration in the `ui5.yaml` or any Babel configuration as described at [Babel config files](https://babeljs.io/docs/en/config-files) will be provided.

 The middleware handles by default all requests to `.js`-files.
 For JavaScript transpilation the matching `.js`-file or for TypeScript the matching `.ts`-file will be transpiled on-the-fly via Babel.
 The transpiled JavaScript file will inline the `sourcemap`.
 Because of the `sourcemap`, setting breakpoints in the **original (ES6+ or TS) source** will cause the debugger to stop **when the corresponding transpiled source code is reached**.

 The task finally transpiles the relevant source files during the UI5 Tooling build process.
 In case of TypeScript is enabled, for libraries, the task also generates the `d.ts`-files.
 For applications, this option can be enabled on demand.

+## Prerequisites

+- Requires at least [`@ui5/cli@3.0.0`](https://sap.github.io/ui5-tooling/v3/pages/CLI/) (to support [`specVersion: "3.0"`](https://sap.github.io/ui5-tooling/pages/Configuration/#specification-version-30))

+> :warning: **UI5 Tooling Compatibility**
+> All releases of this tooling extension using the major version `3.x.x` only support UI5 Tooling V3.
+Any previous release below version `3` (if available) also supports older versions of the UI5 Tooling.
+But it's strongly recommended to upgrade to UI5 Tooling V3!

 ## Install